Overwintering Bulbs in Containers: How To Store Container Bulbs for Next Year's Blooms

 (Image credit: erperlstrom)

 In the dead of winter, a bright tulip or hyacinth plant can be a welcome addition to a dreary environment.
 Bulbs are easily forced to bloom out of season, and bulbs in pots are a common gift during the holidays.
-Once the blooms are spent and the plant dies back, you will probably consider replanting it outdoors next year.
+But once the blooms are spent and the plant dies back.
+Storing bulbs in pots is a great way to overwinter plants for another year of flowering.
 How to store flower bulbs in pots?
 Simulating nature as much as possible is the best way to ensure their survival.

 Can You Store Bulbs in Containers?